eosnetworkfoundation/engineering/process/aws-account-migration.md

 1. Audit the IAM users with access to the child accounts.
 1. Migrate DNS from `*.evm.eosnetwork.com` to `*.evm.eoslabs.io`.
 1. Add new email and SMS notification subscribers to the child accounts.
-1. Create a new [Telegram bot](https://lethanhan.medium.com/making-a-reminder-telegram-bot-with-aws-lambda-and-js-6a7b5d688250) controlled by EOS Labs, and remove the old one.
+1. Create a new [Telegram bot](https://lethanhan.medium.com/making-a-reminder-telegram-bot-with-aws-lambda-and-js-6a7b5d688250) controlled by EOS Labs, and remove the old one controlled by the ENF.

 ## See Also
 Internal resources.